ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `timeDomainGravityAccelerometerMagnitudeMean`
 	- `timeDomainGravityAccelerometerMagnitudeStandardDeviation`

-- Average and standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+- Average and standard deviation of the time-domain magnitude of body acceleration jerk:

 	- `timeDomainBodyAccelerometerJerkMagnitudeMean`
 	- `timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation`